destiny1103/PointL-VTC/README.md

 - **TPC2data: Dual-Trajectory Graph Dataset (Robustness Evaluation)**

 ### 2. Dataset Variants and Usage
-All data and results will be made public on Google Drive after the manuscript review is completed.
-Link: https://drive.google.com/drive/folders/1QZf8kFaHiBTEUCk9rKtZ4JqtUJS_DDvH?usp=sharing

 #### TPC1data (Baseline Evaluation)
 - **Single-trajectory graph construction**: each sample consists of **one** vessel trajectory segment.
 - Primarily used to validate the baseline performance of the proposed method in **single-trajectory scenarios**, such as clustering accuracy and representation quality.